-All fire safety regulations must be observed.
+- All fire safety regulations must be observed.
 In the case of a fire alarm, all occupants must evacuate the building and may not re-enter it until authorized to do so by the fire department or the Department of Public Safety.

 In the event that a student is determined to be missing from the residence halls or campus, the person (or persons) discovering this fact are directed to immediately report it to the Department of Public Safety.
 Public Safety will notify Residential Life, Student Affairs and the Hamden Police Department without delay, and an investigation will be immediately initiated upon receipt of the information.

 All Quinnipiac students who are living in an on-campus student housing facility have the option to register one or more confidential “missing person” points of contact with Student Affairs annually.
 This “missing person” point of contact will be notified when the student is determined to be missing.
 Students are made aware that their “missing person” point of contact information will be registered confidentially.
 Only authorized university officials and law enforcement officers acting in furtherance of a missing person investigation may have access to this information.

-All students are advised that any missing student younger than 18 years of age and not emancipated will have his or her parent or guardian notified in addition to any confidential “missing person” point of contact listed by the student and local law enforcement officials.
+All students are advised that any missing student younger than 18 years of age and not emancipated will have their parent or guardian notified in addition to any confidential “missing person” point of contact listed by the student and local law enforcement officials.

 When a member of the university community becomes aware that a student is missing, it is critically important to notify Public Safety immediately.
 Upon receiving a report, the Public Safety Department will investigate without delay.

 Upon determining a student is missing, the Public Safety Department will notify local law enforcement immediately with all available information concerning the missing student: